Androz2091/discord-giveaways/README.md

     const command = args.shift().toLowerCase();

     if(command === "start-giveaway"){
-        // g!start-giveaway 2d 1 Awesome prize !
+        // g!start-giveaway 2d 1 Awesome prize!
-        // will create a giveaway with a duration of two days, with one winner and the prize will be "Awesome prize"
+        // will create a giveaway with a duration of two days, with one winner and the prize will be "Awesome prize!"

         giveaways.start(message.channel, {
             time: ms(args[0]),